lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 We also will use the term simplex on some occasions.
 A simplex of dimension n is the convex region defined by a set of n+1 independent points.
 A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.

-The $3 \times 3$ matrix $J$ is called the Jacobian matrix, and it relates the parametric coordinate derivatives to the global coordinate derivatives.
-We can rewrite Equation 8-21 into more compact form

 $$
 \begin{equation*}
 \frac{\partial}{\partial x_i} = \sum_{j} J_{ij}^{-1} \frac{\partial}{\partial r_j}
 \end{equation*}
 \bf\tag{8-23}
 $$

-The inverse of the Jacobian always exists as long as there is a one-to-one correspondence between the parametric and global coordinate systems.
-This means that for any (r, s, t) coordinate, there corresponds only one (x, y, z) coordinate.
-This holds true for any of the parametric coordinate systems presented here, as long as pathological conditions such as cell self-intersection or a cell folding in on itself are avoided.
-(An example of cell folding is when a quadrilateral becomes nonconvex.)

-In our one-dimensional example, the derivatives along the line were constant.
-However, other interpolation functions (e.g., **Figure 8-5**) may yield non-constant derivatives.
-Here, the Jacobian is a function of position in the cell and must be evaluated at a particular (r, s, t) coordinate value.

 <figure id="Figure 8-27">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-27.png?raw=true width="640" alt="Figure8-27">